openebs/openebs/documentation/source/install/install_overview.rst

 If you are already an experienced Kubernetes user and if you have Kubernetes installed you can deploy OpenEBS through either of the following:

 * kubectl - you can easily setup OpenEBS on your existing Kubernetes cluster with a few simple kubectl commands.
-See, :ref:`quick-start`.
+See `quick-start. <http://openebs.readthedocs.io/en/latest/intro/quick_install.html>`_
 * helm